Welcome | Types of Tutoring | Tutoring Schedules | Academic Support | Tools & Resources | Meet our Tutors | Become a Tutor | Instructors Toolbox

 after 3:00 p.m.
 Friday will be responded to on the following workday.

 Please send your paper as an attachment in Microsoft Word (.docx) or (.doc) or Rich Text Format (.rtf) to firstname.lastname@example.org, and include the following information in the body of your email:

 Please keep in mind that papers submitted outside of normal MATC Writing Center hours are looked at when the center next reopens.
-In other words, papers submitted over the weekend will be returned the following Monday.
+In other words, papers submitted over the weekend will be returned the following Monday or Tuesday.